Christmas Magic Cookie Bars are simple holiday treats that you can probably make without needing a trip to the store. Watch out – they’re addictive!

 Craving more?
 Subscribe to Bless this Mess to get new recipes, meal plans, and a newsletter delivered straight to your inbox!
 If you try this recipe, let me know what you think!
 Leave a comment, pin it, and don’t forget to tag a picture #blessthismesseat on Instagram.
 I love to see your kitchen skills in action!

-- 1/2 cup graham cracker crumbs (about one package)
+- 1 and 1/2 cup graham cracker crumbs (one package/sleeve of crackers)

 - 1 cup chocolate chips